muskanapia/muskanapia/README.md

-## Hi there 👋
+## Hi there.
+I,m Muskan Ashraf Apia👋

-I'm Muskan, a CSE student currently in my 3rd semester at BRAC University.
+### Aspiring Software Developer | 3rd Semester CSE Student at BRAC University.
+###💻 About Me
 I'm passionate about software development and exploring technologies like AI and data science.
 - 🔭 I’m currently working on building projects using Laravel and PHP.

 <!--